Battlefield Earth (film): Critical response

 The reviews were not uniformly negative.
 Bob Graham of the San Francisco Chronicle wrote that the film "effectively presented" the "wary, uncomprehending relationship" between the humans and the Psychlos.
 A review at JoBlo's Movie Reviews was also positive; Berge Garabedian wrote, "Despite starting off like a bad Star Trek episode, this film eventually graduates to a higher level with great special effects, some really slick bad-ass aliens, an intriguing premise, and a good flow of loud, campy fun."
 Luke Thompson of New Times LA wrote: "Think Independence Day without the ponderous build-up or self-importance.
 Imagine how much more enjoyable the other blockbuster-of-the-moment, Gladiator, might have been if Joaquin Phoenix had addressed every one of his rivals as 'Rat brain.'"
 Sean Axmaker of the Seattle Post-Intelligencer wrote positively of the interaction between Travolta and Whitaker in the film, comparing them to Abbott and Costello.
 Axmaker wrote that they provide "much-needed comic relief in an otherwise humorless paean to freedom".
 Axmaker also wrote positively of the production design used in the film, commenting that the director had created "a world of crumbling dead cities and empty malls turned into human hunting grounds".
 Hap Erstein of The Palm Beach Post commented: "production designer Patrick Tatopoulos contributes some good work, imagining the ruins of Denver and Washington, D.C., with echoes of Planet of the Apes."
-In her book I Love Geeks: The Official Handbook, Carrie Tucker lists Battlefield Earth as a cult classic in the "so bad, it's good" genre.

 Filmmakers' response

 J.D.
-Shapiro, who wrote the original screenplay, was critical of the film as well.
+Shapiro, who wrote the original screenplay, was critical of the film.
 In a 2010 letter to The New York Post, he asserted that his draft bore little resemblance to the final script; the result, he said, was embarrassing: "The only time I saw the movie was at the premiere, which was one too many times."

 Responding to the criticism, one of the film's producers, Elie Samaha, complained: "[The] critics were waiting for us to ... chop our heads off.
 Everybody hated Scientology for some reason.
 I didn't know people were so prejudiced."
-Ebert noted, however, that the film "contains no evidence of Scientology, or any other system of thought."
+Ebert noted that the film "contains no evidence of Scientology, or any other system of thought."